- Featured Columnists

 Research Child Care: The need for child care will arise at some point.
-With child care costs approaching $800 a month, it would be important to have a plan in place.
+With average child care costs approaching $800 a month, it would be important to have a plan in place.
 Begin the search now for child care options and alternatives in your neighborhood.

 See a tax professional: When you have a baby, your tax situation will change, usually for the better.
-It would be important to talk with a tax professional, or do your own research to see how your taxes will be affected by added exemptions, deductions and child credits.
+It would be important to talk with a tax professional or do your own research to see how your taxes will be affected by added exemptions, deductions and child credits.
 You may be able to incorporate any tax savings into your new spending plan.

 Baby-proofing: Last, but certainly not least, you will need to completely baby-proof your house and yard.
-Download a baby-proofing guide or watch a video and don’t wait until the baby is born; anything you can do to fully prepare ahead of time will save you money and give you greater peace-of-mind.
+Download a baby-proofing guide or watch a video and don’t wait until the baby is born.
+Anything you can do to fully prepare ahead of time will save you money and give you greater peace-of-mind.

 Did we leave anything out?
 Add it to the list.
-Make this your checklist for ensuring all of the vital issues are addressed before your baby arrives.
+Make this your checklist for ensuring all the vital issues are addressed before your baby arrives.